isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 <img src="/images/Secondary/uniform-one.jpg" style="width:30%" align="right">

 **Item 1: Blazer**
-<br> - When on official duty, you are to wear the blazer at all times.
+<br> - Wear the blazer at all times when you are on official duty.
 <br> - The blazer must be fully buttoned when wearing it.
-<br> - When you are travelling or not on official duty, you may take the blazer off.
+<br> - Take the blazer off when you are travelling or not on official duty.

 **Item 2: Shirt**
 <br> - The shirt must be tucked into the skirt at all times.
 <br> - The shirt sleeves must be worn at full length.
-<br> - You may not roll or fold up the sleeves.
+<br> - Do not roll or fold up the sleeves.

 **Item 3: Skirt**